Enter your work email. Our engineering team will review the product and send the available data or selection guidance.

 Single-station P50 and three-station P90 layouts for five-side machining with a compact 45° dovetail grip.

-The Nextas Tech dovetail fixture family is built for shops that want more five-side access without committing a large amount of sacrificial stock.
+The NEXTAS dovetail fixture family is built for shops that want more five-side access without committing a large amount of sacrificial stock.
 Choose between the compact single-station P50 and the higher-throughput three-station P90, then match the fixture to a 52 mm or 96 mm quick-change foundation for repeat jobs, pallet setups, and automation handoff.

 Best fit